openvinotoolkit/openvino/docs/articles_en/about-openvino/compatibility-and-support/supported-models.rst

 | Note:
 | The results as of June 17 2024, for OpenVINO version 2024.2.

-| The validation process involves using OpenVINO, natively or as a backend, to load each model
+| The validation process involved using the OpenVINO toolkit (natively or as a backend) to load
-  onto the designated hardware and execute inference.
-If no errors are reported and inference finishes, the model receives the **passed** status (indicated by a check mark in the table).
-  The models that are not tested are indicated by **empty** status cells.

-| The models come from different public model repositories, such as,
-  ONNX Model Zoo, Pytorch Model Zoo, and HuggingFace.

-| In the precision column, the "optimum-intel default" label corresponds to FP32 for small
-  models and INT8 for models greater than 1B parameters.
+  each model onto the designated hardware and successfully execute inference without encountering any errors or failures.
+These successfully run models are indicated with a check mark below and blanks are not tested.
+In the precision column where it is listed as optimum-intel default, that corresponds to FP32 for small models and INT8 for models greater than 1B parameters.